 Costuming at Arisia happens any time our attendees choose to show off their handiwork.
 You find costumers and cosplayers in the hallways and rooms throughout the con.
 Please be respectful of these costumes and do not touch without permission.

 Sunday night features our Masquerade, a staged presentation in the ballroom showing off costumers from the newest enthusiastic kids to award-winning professionals.
 If you want to attend the Masquerade, please be patient with the line.
 We’ll do our best to get everyone seated and comfortable.

 Music, Dance, and Theater

 The music track within programming deliberately blurs the line between participation and performance, including such things as open mic, sing-alongs, filk, and song competitions.
-Check the descriptions online and in your pocket program to find out what’s happening.
+Check the descriptions in the schedule to find out what’s happening.

 Classes and Weapons Demos